Gioambra/Crud-operations/README.md

-now there is a backend, you can test it with npm start in backend folder and npm start in frontend folder. important! if you want that the application works you have to create a database and add credentials in .env file
+now there is a backend, you can test it with npm start in backend folder and npm start in frontend folder. important! if you want that the application works you have to create a database and add credentials in your .env file

 # UPDATE 13/08

-now is possible to login and if login go well, you can enter in the Homepage
+now is possible to login and if  go well, you can enter in the Homepage

-# STEP TO START:
+# SETUP:

 Step to emulate my database emulate my database: